-For the purposes of editing and rendering, CUDA cores are an indispensable source of extra computational power to throw at a given task.
+For editing and rendering, CUDA cores are an indispensable source of extra computational power to throw at a given task.

 Most editing and rendering applications are optimized in some way to utilize CUDA cores, so having more in your system will allow you to achieve better, faster renders of your models, videos, and more.

 Some popular GPU Render Engines like Octane and Redshift are built upon Nvidia’s CUDA, meaning you can only use these if you have an Nvidia GPU.
 In such render engines, the render performance scales almost linearly with the amount of CUDA Cores your GPU has.

 GeForce will give you the best value for your money when it comes to things like editing video and raw 3D application performance.

 However, since GeForce is a brand aimed primarily at gamers and common consumers, there can be some features missing that high-end professionals might need.

 Quadro can provide high performance in many applications, but the main point of attraction is its software support for enterprise users.

 Any performance gained comes at a severe price premium when compared to GeForce.

 If you need ECC (Error-correcting code memory) or the absolute best drivers for your professional applications, though, Quadro is the best choice –

 GeForce is focused on games and consumers, Quadro is focused on business and enterprise users.